DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Experimental details

 To compute this metric, we extract from the final decoded token sequences (under string format) whether each learnable parts of the text sample still corresponds to the template's expected type.
-In particular, we verify if vehicle types are comprised in \{`car', `truck'\} exclusively, if surrounding vehicles' positions are comprised within the 8 possibles candidates in the template (`Front left', `Front right', etc), and if speeds, accelerations, widths, lengths and distances are numeric data within coherent ranges.
-We return the percentage of items that correspond to the template's expected type.
+In particular, we verify if vehicle types are comprised in \{`car', `truck'\} exclusively, if surrounding vehicles' positions are comprised within the 8 possibles candidates in the template (`Front left', `Front right', etc), and if speeds, accelerations, widths, lengths and distances are numeric data within coherent ranges, following the highD train dataset's upper and lower numeric bounds.
+We monitor the ratio of counterfactuals where all items correspond to the template.
+Penalizing counterfactuals that do not fall within the training set's numeric bounds is a way to ensure high degrees of physical plausibility for counterfactuals, despite not being an explicit guarantee.

 \paragraph{Minimum fluency.} To evaluate the fluency of sequences, and to penalize harshly the presence of any non fluent token, we monitor the minimum conditional token probability, given by fluency expert $\mathcal{F}$ introduced in \autoref{sec:method:regularization}, for all learnable tokens $\mathcal{L}$, following \autoref{eq:eq_min_fluency} below: